-The non-executive Directors (including independent non-executive Directors) of the Company are appointed for a specific term of three years, subject to renewal after the expiry of the current term.
+The non-executive Directors (including independent non-executive Directors) were appointed for a specific term of three years, subject to renewal after the expiry of the current term.

-The Company's Articles of Association provides that all Directors appointed to fill a casual vacancy shall be subject to election by Shareholders at the first general meeting after appointment.
+The Articles of Association provides that all Directors appointed to fill a casual vacancy shall be subject to re-election by Shareholders at the first annual general meeting after appointment.

-Under the Articles of Association of the Company, at each annual general meeting, one-third of the Directors for the time being, or if their number is not three or a multiple of three, the number nearest to but not less than one-third shall retire from office by rotation provided that every Director shall be subject to retirement by rotation at least once every three years.
+Under the Articles of Association, at each annual general meeting, one-third of the Directors for the time being, or if their number is not three or a multiple of three, the number nearest to but not less than one-third shall retire from office by rotation provided that every Director shall be subject to retirement by rotation at least once every three years.
 The retiring Directors shall be eligible for re-election.